What is a “gift” at law?

 In a sexual assault trial where there are two versions of the same events, what is the role of the trial judge in determining whether the accused has proven his case beyond a reasonable doubt?
 (Newfoundland and Labrador, Canada)

-What is the test for reasonable grounds for a search?
+What is the test for privacy protection in the context of the Charter of Canada?
 (Newfoundland and Labrador, Canada)

-What is the test for making a threat to strike the chairman of a meeting?
+What is the test for calculating damages for a plaintiff's failure to mitigate her losses?
 (Newfoundland and Labrador, Canada)

 X